 It’s not often a single dish captures the character of an entire venue, and its owners.
 But Clement Labaere’s snail and mushroom ragout is as perfect an example of French-Australian fusion as you’re likely to find.

-Labaere’s new Central Market cafe – Maison Clement – has been trading quietly for the past few weeks as final touches to the decor were added.
-It opens officially tomorrow.
+Labaere’s new Central Market cafe – Maison Clement – began trading quietly in September as final touches to the decor were added.

 Beyond the tarnished edges of the deli-style fridges, the venue bears little resemblance to the drab snack bar that stood there previously.
 The look is simple and purposeful and tells something of the Labaere family’s story.
 A World War One map of Labaere’s birthplace, Hazebrouck, made by the Australian Army, hangs opposite a map of Australia from 1836 that was printed in France.